nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 ### Graphically Represented

 A trade mark cannot be registered where it cannot be described in writing and/or drawing.
-A trade mark must not be solely graphically represented.[^AUTOREPLACEDTMAs40ENDREPLACE] See [Trade Marks Office Manual of Practice and Procedure Part 21](http://www.ipaustralia.gov.au/pdfs/trademarkmanual/trade_marks_examiners_manual.htm).
+A trade mark must be capable of being graphically represented.[^AUTOREPLACEDTMAs40ENDREPLACE] See [Trade Marks Office Manual of Practice and Procedure Part 21](http://www.ipaustralia.gov.au/pdfs/trademarkmanual/trade_marks_examiners_manual.htm).

 [^AUTOREPLACEDTMAs40ENDREPLACE]: _TMA_ s 40